Who is Kentucky's School Security Marshal?

 Now, Wilcox leads the state-wide efforts to make sure public schools are following mandated practices in his new role.

-Kentucky lawmakers approved a school safety bill back in February.
 The measure sets new goals of putting police officers in every school and having at least one counselor for every 250 students.
 It also created the school security marshal.

 Part of Wilcox's job is to hire compliance officers.